Check your bill: do not fall for invoice fraud

 Scammers use information about your purchase and send you a fake invoice that closely resembles one from your supplier.
 Sometimes criminals even manage to intercept the real invoice, and you get a fake invoice with a different account number instead.
 This type of crime is called invoice fraud.
 Read how to recognise fake invoices and avoid making a fake payment.

-Invoice fraud was rare 10 years ago, but today it is one of the forms of fraud reported most (pdf, in Dutch) to the Fraud Helpdesk.
+Invoice fraud was rare 10 years ago, but today it is one of the forms of fraud reported most often to the Fraud Helpdesk.
 It is a form of business identity fraud (in Dutch): the scammer uses the name and the identity of a well-known company.
 In invoice fraud, scammers pretend to be your supplier, from whom you recently ordered something or with whom you regularly place orders.
 The scammer sends you a fake invoice on behalf of your supplier.
 When you pay, the money goes, not to your supplier, but into the fraudster’s bank account.

 Protecting against invoice fraud